shahar0809/Mesh-Viewer/Assignment1Report/Assignment1Report_part2.md

 ## 5 - Apply transformations on model
 Firstly, we wanted to be able to apply local and world transformation on the model.
-So, we added to `MeshModel` six matrices (TRS):
+So, we added to `MeshLocal` six matrices (TRS):
-- Scale Model
+- Scale Local
-- Rotation Model
+- Rotation Local
-- Translation Model
+- Translation Local
 - Scale World
 - Rotation World
 - Translation World